Namibia'sZambezi Region

 History

-The Caprivi Strip was obtained by Namibia (at the time known as German South-West Africa) in 1890 and named after German Chancellor Leo von Caprivi, who negotiated the exchange of land with the British.
-It gave the Germans access to the Zambezi River, which they thought would provide them a water passage to the Indian Ocean and a shortcut to Tanganyika – a German colony at the time.
+The Zambezi Region was obtained by Namibia (at the time known as German South-West Africa) in 1890 and named after German Chancellor Leo von Caprivi, who negotiated the exchange of land with the British.
+It gave the Germans access to the Zambezi River, which they thought would provide a water passage to the Indian Ocean and a shortcut to Tanganyika — a German colony at the time.
 Before they knew about Victoria Falls, they abruptly stopped this venture.
 The acquisition of the Caprivi Strip was part of the Heligoland-Zanzibar Treaty, where Germany gave Zanzibar to the British and obtained the Caprivi Strip and the Heligoland Island in the North Sea.

 Even though the German plan to gain access to the Indian Ocean did not work out, Namibia gained an area with exceptional natural wealth and even mineral resources.
 Due to the immense diversity of the fauna and flora in this area, there are currently three marvelous national parks; Bwabwata National Park, Mudumu National Park and Nkasa Rupara National Park.
 Bwabwata National Park was proclaimed in 2007 when the Caprivi Game Park, Mahango Game Reserve and the unproclaimed area along the Kwando River were united.
-Mudumu National Park was created in 1990 along with its sister park Mamili National Park, that was changed to Nkasa Rupara National park in 2012 by the Namibian government.
+Mudumu National Park was created in 1990 along with its sister park Mamili National Park, that was changed to Nkasa Rupara National Park in 2012 by the Namibian government.

 Wildlife